-You can also build trust by consulting with the customer on any changes they have planned that would impact their energy usage — such as plans to purchase an electric vehicle or pool — and how solar can help them.
+You can also build trust by consulting with the customer on any changes they have planned that would impact their energy usage — such as plans to purchase an electric vehicle or a pool — and how solar can help them.
 Aurora’s Consumption Profile tool lets you explore how their bills may change in the future due to these kinds of changes.

 Throughout the process, keep that dialogue going and be sure to ask clarifying questions to make sure you’re really understanding the customer’s priorities, goals, and concerns.

-However, with many companies offering similar products, a key differentiator is trust.
-As the salesperson, you play a key role in communicating how your company will ensure that the solar installation — and the resulting savings they receive —live up to expectations.
+- Why should they trust you with the transition?
+As the salesperson, you play a key role in communicating how your company will ensure that the solar installation — and the resulting savings they receive — lives up to expectations.

 Some of these features of your design process that you may want to highlight for the customer include: